Understanding your parking ticket

 What can I do if I can’t pay a ticket?

-You can contact Nelson City Council and organise an extension of time to pay or set up a part payment, on completion of a direct debit and application form (obtained at the Customer Service Centre)
+You can contact Nelson City council and organise an extension of time (under extenuating circumstances).
+If you have an individual ticket for $200 or more, you may be able to set up a direct debit arrangement.
+The direct debit and application forms can be obtained at the Customer Service Centre.

 What happens when a parking ticket goes to Court?